enolive/frontend-tdd/slides/slides.md

 <v-clicks>

 - test components as the user experiences them
-- one of the most popular frontend libs
+- one of the most popular frontend (testing) libs
-- available for most SPA technologies
+- available for most ui frameworks
 - component testing in JSDOM
 - inspiration for E2E testing with Playwright